-Figure 56.
+Figure 62.
 The page for creating a new connection.
 The IP section.

 Parameter Description IP IP Address Displayed for the Static IP and IPoA types only.
-II Address Enter an IP address for this WAN connection.
+Enter an IP address for this WAN connection.
 Netmask Displayed for the Static IP and IPoA types only.
-Netiliask Enter a subnet mask for this WAN connection.
-Cotours ID Address Displayed for the Static IP and IPoA types only.
-Gateway IP Address Enter an IP address of the gateway used by this WAN connection.
+Enter a subnet mask for this WAN connection.
+Gateway IP address Displayed for the Static IP and IPoA types only.
+Enter an IP address of the gateway used by this WAN connection.
 Vendor ID Displayed for the Dynamic IP type only.
 The identifier of your ISP.
 Optional.